 Simon Gray’s final, posthumously published volume of memoirs begins with him receiving the news he has so dreaded throughout the previous three volumes: he has terminal cancer.

 But, despite the awful news, Coda is by no means a depressing book, continuing pretty much in the same vein as its three wonderful predecessors: The Smoking Diaries, The Year of the Jouncer, and The Last Cigarette.

-If there is any justice in this world, Gray's final four volumes of memoirs will be remembered as classics.
-Either way, Gray got the final laugh: the dreaded cancer didn't get him in the end; he died of an aortic aneurysm on 6 August 2008.
+If there’s any justice in this world, Gray’s final four volumes of memoirs will be remembered as classics.
+Either way, Gray got the final laugh, of sorts: the dreaded cancer didn’t get him in the end; he died of an aortic aneurysm on 6th August 2008.